Soccer-World Cup kicks off with Qatar ruler's call to put aside divisions | Entertainment

 Qatar's ruler opened the World Cup on Sunday with a call for people of all races and orientations to put aside their differences, speaking as the host nation faced a barrage of criticism over its treatment of foreign workers and LGBT rights.
 The Muslim Gulf nation is staking its reputation on delivering a smooth tournament and has denied accusations of abuse of workers and discrimination.
 Governing body FIFA hopes the spotlight will now turn to action on the pitch.

-Organisers have also denied allegations of bribery for winning the rights to host soccer's biggest event.
+Organisers have also denied allegations of bribery to win the rights to host soccer's biggest event.
 "People of all races, nationalities, beliefs and orientations will gather here in Qatar and around screens across the continents to share in the exciting moments," Sheikh Tamim bin Hamad al-Thani told the crowd in a tent-shaped stadium.

 "How lovely it is that people can put aside what divides them to celebrate their diversity and what brings them together at the same time," the emir said in the ceremony, during which he kissed the hand of his father who abdicated in 2013.
 Tamim arrived at Al Bayt stadium flanked by FIFA president Gianni Infantino, to a roaring crowd, and sat alongside other Arab leaders.
 A show unfolded on the pitch, featuring camels, American actor Morgan Freeman, Jungkook of K-pop boy band BTS and Qatari singer Fahad Al-Kubaisi.
 Fireworks lit the sky.

-Saudi Arabia's crown prince and the presidents of Egypt, Turkey and Algeria, as well as the United Nations Secretary-General, were among leaders at the stadium ahead of the first match between the hosts and Ecuador.
+Saudi Arabia's crown prince and the presidents of Egypt, Turkey and Algeria, as well as the United Nations Secretary-General, were among leaders at the stadium, where Ecuador later scored a 2-0 victory over Qatar, the first World Cup hosts to lose their opening game.
 SOFT POWER

 The soccer tournament, the first held in the Middle East and the most expensive in its history, is a culmination of Qatar's soft power push, after a 3-1/2 year boycott by Saudi Arabia, Egypt, the United Arab Emirates and Bahrain that ended in 2021.
 The UAE, whose rapprochement with Doha has been slower than that of Riyadh and Cairo, sent its vice president who is also ruler of Dubai, where many World Cup fans have opted to stay.